junxit/us-congress-bills-115/bill.md

     > - **(g)** *Headquarters* The headquarters of the Commission shall be located in the Appalachian Region.

   - **(2)** *Implementation* The Federal Cochairman of the Appalachian Regional Commission shall take such actions as may be necessary to carry out the amendment made by paragraph (1).

+## § 8.
+Payments to certified States not affected

+Nothing in this Act shall be construed to reduce or otherwise affect payments under section 402(g) of the Surface Mining Reclamation and Control Act of 1977 (30 U.S.C.
+1232(g)) to States that have made a certification under section 411(a) of such Act (30 U.S.C.
+1240a(a)) in which the Secretary of the Interior has concurred.